SheCodesAus/layer_8_victory_backend_bris_2023/readme.md

 ## Finally:
 1. One group member should make a push replacing this readme text with the skeleton of your readme document.
 2. All other group members should pull down this change (`git pull origin main`)

+> For next steps, take a look back at the "Project Setup" lesson in the DRF content.
+>
+> Try and get the most minimal possible app deployed ASAP, using the DRF "Deployment" lesson.
+Even just an endpoint that only returns "Hello world" is a good way to start.
+Only one person needs to get the deployment set up, and after that other people should be able to merge feature branches into `main` as described on the Thinkific notes.